LittleIronMan/env_doctor/README.md

 - `"default"` - *Optional*.
 Default value of variable.
 It is used if user enters nothing (i.e. empty line `""`).
-*:exclamation: Not recommended to use this field for private/secret data.*
+:warning: *Not recommended to use this field for private/secret data.*

 - `"value"` - *Optional*.
 Forced value of variable.
 The user will not enter it.
 The value is immediately assigned to the corresponding variable.
-*:exclamation: Not recommended to use this field for private/secret data.*
+:warning: *Not recommended to use this field for private/secret data.*

 - `"refTo"` - *Optional*.
 The config of this variable refers to the variable from dependencies list.
 Template: `<moduleAlias>.<externalVarName>`.
 Example: `myDatabase.DB_PASSWORD`.
 If the variable is not found in the child module, an error will be thrown.